You and Your CourseOpportunities

-Further enquiries about confidentiality agreements should be directed to the Manager Innovation and Commercialisation, Andrew Leech (Extension 15033).
+Further enquiries about confidentiality agreements should be directed to the Innovation & Commercialisation Associate, Mohan Sridhar (ext: 16458).

 The protection of confidentiality comes considerably more cheaply than a patent, and it is not unreasonable in some cases to choose to simply keep research outcomes secret.
 Indeed in some cases an industry partner taking on the commercialisation of research outcomes may opt to do just that.
 Factors to be considered include: